April 26, 2008. Mebane, North Carolina.

 The six characteristics Marian offered during this part of the interview reflect, for me, characteristics from other parts of her narrative that describe where she has experienced the significance these characteristics played in her own leadership and that of the people whom she has mentored.
 The following is a summary briefly describing each essential characteristic that Marian named.

-1. Paradoxical stance.
+As the interview ended, we both expressed surprise that the amount of time had passed that did.
+Marian excused her self to go and finish some work before she flew back to DC.
+I pulled a saffron colored wingback chair to the nearby window and sat down.
+As I contemplated the beauty in life Marian had revealed over the last few hours I looked out onto the green pasture and the shifting sunlight and felt like I was being supported by a gentle and firm hug.1.
+Paradoxical stance.
 The ability to care about more than just yourself.
 The ability to give all but to keep some for yourself; the ability to extend but to ground.
 One might not need to come with a paradoxical stand already developed but they must have a tolerance for paradox.
 Social justice work requires working with chaos.

 2-3.
 Ability to envision change and believe in solutions.
 Being able to envision change and believe in solutions are related.
 A person has to be ale to see that could be.
 They have to believe that things can change and that there are already strengths in the community that can be part of the solution.
 If they do not exercise this social justice is futile work.
 Learning how to focus on what has worked, verifying that it actually does, and then applying that knowledge to situations that are not working is incredibly important.
 Inherent in this strengths based approach is the idea of having the ability and stamina to test, try, experience possible solutions—and then modify and test, try, experience again until things change.